Jean Dries: His "Red" period

-Dries's work in the period 1943-1944 opened a highly original chapter in his aesthetic thinking.
+Dries's work in the period 1943–1944 opened a highly original chapter in his aesthetic thinking.
 "In May 1943 I started work on a painting of the Liberation that I would later call Paris, 25 août 1944… the red outline is very sustained (heavy).
 The oranges and reds contrast with the dark blues, the transition is made of lilac tones and greens."
 At this time, like the fauve painters, Dries exalted colour to the utmost.
 "It's a very cerebral [work] of pure artistry." where sometimes, in his use of pure solid colours, in the red or black outlines, the artist was without doubt inspired by his memories of time spent working in the workshop of the master glassmaker Gambut.
 This is noticeable in Le paysage dans la colline of 1947.
 But this cerebral work, though undoubtedly necessary, is dangerous: "this cerebral work which dictates colour arrangements leads to decoration and abstraction.
 What is decorative is poor and artificial."

 A return to reason?
 (1950–1960)

-Jean Dries went back to a more classical style to the relief of certain art critics shocked by his "red" period.
+Dries went back to a more classical style to the relief of certain art critics shocked by his "red" period.
 "In August – September [1948] I felt an imperious need to go back to painting landscapes outdoors."
 His palette became less extreme and returned to the greens, blues and earthy hues which had been forsaken during the red period.
 Most of his horse race paintings and works like Le ruisseau de montagne (1960) are from this period.